b-nils/rsom_feature_extraction/README.md

 The reconstructed metric graphs can be visualized with [ParaView](https://www.paraview.org/) and the corresponding `*.vtk` files can be found in `./data/output/visualization/metric_graph`.
 Furthermore, all intermediate results are placed in `./data/output/tmp`.
 If one wishes to remove intermediate results, `pipeline.py` can be adjusted accordingly.
-For reproducibility we write the hyperparameters being used and the removed sample names to `./data/output/<<TIMESTAMP>>.log`.
+For reproducibility we log the parameters and removed sample names to `./data/output/<<TIMESTAMP>>.log`.

 ### Main features